 We emphasise the significance of the Geopark status of the Burren and Cliffs of Moher by focusing on the earth science aspect of the Burren

 Information panels in the Visitor Centre give visitors information on the origins of limestone, the Burren, cave formation and the history of the the exploration and opening of the cave.

 Our tour focuses on the delicate climate of caves and the importance of cave conservation.
-We encourage visitors to behave responsibly while in the cave by by not touching cave formations, not leaving litter, etc.
+We encourage visitors to behave responsibly while in the cave by not touching cave formations, not leaving litter, etc.

-We run joint school tours with the Michael Cusack Centre where they focus on the over-ground elements of the Burren and we focus on the rock and under-ground elements.
+We run joint school tours with the Michael Cusack Centre where they focus on the over-ground elements of the Burren and we focus on the rock and underground elements.

 4. Contributing to Conservation

 We consider ourselves to be temporary guardians of the Great Stalactite during our lifetime and we aim to pass it on to the next generation in as pristine a state as we found it.
-Careful management of the flow and condition of water and air through cave systems is commonly critical to the successful management of caves, so we monitor temperature and humidty in order to ensure that visitor numbers do not impact negatively on the cave.
+Careful management of the flow and condition of water and air through cave systems is commonly critical to the successful management of caves, so we monitor temperature and humidity in order to ensure that visitor numbers do not impact negatively on the cave.
 Heretofore, the Great Stalactite had no proper conservation plan in place and since opening Doolin Cave as a show cave, it now has a sustainable management plan in place.

 5. Benifiting local communities: